Micro-Credentialing in Educationby Becton Loveless

 The relevance of maker spaces to educators in the sciences should be apparent.
 Project based education places a heavy emphasis on experimentation, which lends itself to conducting science experiments, playing with different types of technology, and putting together engineering projects.
 Underlying all of these is mathematics, which is needed to properly measure different elements of the experiment and ensure a successful outcome.

 Because the maker space can be difficult for teachers to conceptualize, micro-credentialing provides a path forward to converting a traditional classroom into one where project-based learning is the norm.
-Since this form of learning heavily emphasis collaboration, hands-on activity, and student-centered education, there are a number of positives to adopting this type of instructional method.
+Since this form of learning heavily emphasizes collaboration, hands-on activity, and student-centered education, there are a number of positives to adopting this type of instructional method.
 Micro-credentialing can help teachers better understand how to adopt these practices as a permanent aspect of their course rather than using projects to only occasionally break up traditional instructional practices.

 Micro-credentialing has specific benefits for technology since technology is a part of almost every part of learning in the current environment and is not just limited to STEM topics.
 Unfortunately, technology also moves rapidly.
 While it is true that many teachers have experience with technology and learned to use certain technological devices and software earlier in life, by the time they become instructors, technology has progressed even further.
 This makes it difficult at times for teachers to adequately use recently developed technologies, even if they have been technology literate for most of their lives.
 Because technology moves so quickly, it makes it nearly impossible for some teachers to integrate new devices into their instructional approaches, let alone teach it.